Think-and-Dev/gitbook-docs-test/docs/rationale/moc.md

   }
 ```

 - _bucketStateTransition_: Any method that can potentially modify a bucket values is require to first verify if current conditions doesn't demand that bucket liquidation.
-This is currently used while minting/redeeming Leveraged instruments (BProX).
+This is currently used while minting/redeeming Leveraged instruments (RIFX).

 ```
   modifier bucketStateTransition(string bucket) {